 Everyone Has a Story to Tell

-You can watch short videos and read brief stories from several members of our Providence Place family as they explain—in their own words—just some of what they love about our unique, independent community; and the circumstances that brought them here to their newest home.
+Scroll down and click on the links below!
+You can watch short videos and read brief stories from several members of our Providence Place family as they explain—in their own words—just some of what they love about our unique, independent community.
+And the circumstances that brought them here to their newest home.

 "We are Family Here"